VerdictAI

 5 questions

-Are Darn Tough socks really worth the $25 price?
+Are Darn Tough socks worth the higher price?